-The father tried to explain that they could not do both today, but maybe next week they could go to the movies.
-It was obvious the father did not have the money to pay for the movie after treating his son to all the state fair activities, but he was trying to explain the lack of movie to his son in a different way.
+The father tried to explain that they could not do both today.
+He said maybe next week they could go to the movies.
+It was obvious the father did not have the money to pay for the movie after treating his son to all the state fair activities.
+He was trying to explain the lack of money to his son in a different way.

 It was a beautiful thing.
 The little boy was going to get to see a movie.
 The father was able to save face and do something nice for his son.
 The father allowed someone to do something nice for him.
 I got a beautiful memory.
 While it is nice to do an unexpected kindness for someone else, it is also nice to witness an unexpected act of kindness.
-So, the question for you this Wonderful Wednesday is what is your favorite memory of an unexpected act of kindness you witnessed?
+So, the question for you this serene day is what is your favorite memory of an unexpected act of kindness you witnessed?